pmorie/kubernetes/docs/design/secrets.md

     // Keys in this map are the paths relative to the volume
     // presented to a container for this secret data.
     Data map[string][]byte
+    Type SecretType
 }

+type SecretType string

+const (
+    SecretTypeOpaque              SecretType = "opaque"           // Opaque (arbitrary data; default) SecretTypeKubernetesAuthToken SecretType = "kubernetes-auth"  // Kubernetes auth token SecretTypeKerberosKeytab      SecretType = "kerberos-keytab"  // Kerberos keytab
+    // FUTURE: other type values
+)

 const MaxSecretSize = 1 * 1024 * 1024
 ```

+A Secret can declare a type in order to provide type information to system components that handle
+exposing secrets to pods.
+The default type is `opaque`, which represents arbitrary user-owned
+data.

 Secrets are validated against `MaxSecretSize`.